CodesOfRishi/navita/README.md

 **Synopsis:** `cd (-S | --super-search) [string...]`<br>
 &ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;`cd .. string...`

 Search directories one level below the parent directories and navigate to the desired one.
+The current working directory will not be considered in the search.

 <div align="center">